Efficient algorithms for collecting the statistics of large-scale IP address data: Proposed method

 The first proposed mapping mechanism of IP addresses is TLMB.
 The four parts of the IP address are represented in four layers, where each layer is made up of one or more memory blocks.
 The first layer only contains one memory block, whereas the second layer contains 256 memory blocks.
 Each memory block contains 256 elements.
 Each element of the memory block in the first layer is employed to store the starting addresses of the corresponding 256 memory blocks in the second layer.
 Similarly, the third layer contains $256 \times 256$ memory blocks, the size of which is 128 MB in memory.
 Then, the element of each memory block in the third layer stores the starting address of the corresponding memory block in the fourth layer.
 This would be 32 GB in size if we adopted a pre-allocation strategy for all memory blocks in the four layers.
 Hence, we present an alternative pre-allocation strategy for the memory blocks.
 A memory block will be allocated only when the first three parts of an initial IP address have been given.
 In particular, pre-allocating a big memory block of size 128 MB containing $256 \times 256$ contiguous memory blocks is feasible in a modern computer.
 Consequently, the first two layers can be removed from this architecture if the third layer has contiguous memory blocks of 128 MB.

 We formally present a storage strategy for IP addresses that consists of two layers that consist of a limited number of memory blocks.
 The first layer contains $256 \times 256$ memory blocks.
 The first three parts of the IP address can be mapped into the corresponding position of the element in a particular memory block of the first layer according to the individual values of the three parts.
 We allocate a memory block in the other layer for the IP address when its first three parts are initially given.
 Each element of a memory block in this layer stores the number of occurrences of the corresponding IP address.
 Figure \ref{fig:architecture} shows an example of the relationship mapping between the memory blocks of two layers and an IP addresses.

-The positions of the first three dimensionalities of the sparse matrix can be mapped to the elements of the memory blocks in the first layer.
+Consider the individual IP address 1.2.3.4, we have $1 \times 255 \times 255 + 2 \times 255 = 65535$, which represents the index of the memory block in the first layer.
+The positions of the first two dimensions of the sparse matrix can be mapped to the elements of the memory blocks included in the first layer.
+The third part of the IP address denotes the index of the memory block in the second layer.
 The positions of the final dimensionality of the sparse matrix can be indexed by combining the starting address of the memory block in the second layer with the integer value of the four parts of the IP address.

 We traverse all elements of the memory blocks of the second layer to obtain the maximum number of occurrences of elements if $k=1$.
 Otherwise, we construct a minimum heap of size $k$.
 The statistical results of the first $k$ IP addresses are saved in the heap, which is a special binary tree and implemented by an array of size $k$.
 The construction of the heap is completed by traversing all elements of the memory blocks of the second layer.
 The tree node in the leap contains two important attributes: an IP address and its number of occurrences.
 The final IP addresses and numbers of occurrences can be obtained by a traversal of the nodes of the heap.
 The complete procedure for determining the first $k$ of the most frequent IP addresses from host logs is outlined in Algorithm \ref{alg:ESS}.